 Needless to say, you need to tackle the human risk part of your security.
 Most companies have been using cybersecurity awareness training to educate employees on threats to try mitigating the risk of attacks happening because of human error.

 In this article, we will argue that investing in employee awareness training does not mean that you are actually lowering your risk.
-Awareness training won’t guarantee that all your employees can recognize a suspicious email or know that they are not supposed to take action, but they would need to report anything odd to the security team.
-Often, the process of reporting threats is also not seamless enough to activate employees.
+Awareness training won’t guarantee that all your employees can recognize a suspicious email or test employees´ knowledge whether they know not to take action on potentially malicious emails.
+Awareness training can educate employees by explaining they need to report anything odd to the security team.
+However, often the process of reporting threats is also not seamless enough to activate employees.

 To make you think about whether security awareness training is what you need, we will compare security awareness and security engagement.
 By the end of this article, you should have a clear understanding if an engaging employee training can have an impact on lowering your organization’s risk profile compared to traditional awareness programs.